Reactive Vs. Preventive Vs. Predictive Maintenance

 Creating the foundation for predictive maintenance will help identify any barriers to success.

-During implementation, your team can refer to the plan to ensure things are progressing according to the plan.
+During implementation, your team can refer to the plan to ensure things are progressing according to it.

 When a plan is put in place, companies can scale their maintenance strategies to achieve previously unattainable levels of efficiency offered through predictive maintenance.